 Certain foods and nutrients can have a neuroprotective effect by reducing inflammation.
-Examples include resveretrol (found in grapes and some berries), cocoa flavenoids, curcumin (found in turmeric), and omega-3 fatty acids.
-Another beneficial strategy is intermittent fasting, which would involve compressing the whole day’s worth of eating (without restricting calories) into 8 hours, and then fasting for 16 hours.
+Examples include resveratrol (found in grapes and some berries), cocoa flavonoids, curcumin (found in turmeric), and omega-3 fatty acids.
+Another beneficial strategy is intermittent fasting, which would involve compressing the whole day’s worth of eating (without restricting calories) into 8 hours and then fasting for 16 hours.

 Here are some other things that can enhance neuroplasticity: